-(a) particulars in accordance with Rule 13.1(a) to (d);

-(b) the date of the decision and the action number of the file;

-(c) a statement as to whether the decision on the merits is the subject of an appeal, if known at the date of the Application;

-(d) an indication of the costs for which compensation is requested, which may include recovery of court fees and costs of representation, of witnesses, of experts, and other expenses; and

-(e) the preliminary estimate of the legal costs that the party submitted pursuant to Rule 118.5.
+- (a) particulars in accordance with Rule 13.1(a) to (d); - (b) the date of the decision and the action number of the file; - (c) a statement as to whether the decision on the merits is the subject of an appeal, if known at the date of the Application; - (d) an indication of the costs for which compensation is requested, which may include recovery of court fees and costs of representation, of witnesses, of experts, and other expenses; and - (e) the preliminary estimate of the legal costs that the party submitted pursuant to Rule 118.5.

-Rule 152 - Compensation for representation costs re decision on the merits
+Rule 152 - Compensation for representation costs

-1. The applicant shall be entitled to recover reasonable and proportionate costs for representation.

-2. The Administrative Committee shall adopt a scale of recoverable costs which shall set ceilings for such costs by reference to the value of the dispute.
-The scale may be adjusted from time to time.
+- 1. The applicant shall be entitled to recover reasonable and proportionate costs for representation. - 2.
+The Administrative Committee shall adopt a scale of ceilings for recoverable costs by reference to the value of the proceedings.
+The scale may be adjusted from time to time. - 3.
+Where a claim, counterclaim, application, request or appeal subject to only a fixed fee is made, the party concerned shall, in the first submission, assess its respective value for the purpose of calculating the applicable ceiling.
+The other party shall be heard.
+Rule 370.6 shall apply mutatis mutandis.